matooo3/Pencil2Pixel/README.md

-# Pencil 2 Pixel
+# Pencil2Pixel

-Pencil 2 Pixel is an interactive web application that allows you to create high quality images based on a sketch and a prompt by using AI.
+Pencil2Pixel is an interactive web application that allows you to create high quality images based on a sketch and a prompt by using AI.
 The application is built using HTML, JavaScript, and CSS.

 ## Features